Credit Suisse AG Trims Stake in Duke Realty Co. (NYSE:DRE)

 A number of other large investors have also bought and sold shares of the business.
 Vanguard Group Inc. raised its position in Duke Realty by 0.9% in the second quarter.
 Vanguard Group Inc. now owns 59,684,119 shares of the real estate investment trust’s stock valued at $2,826,041,000 after purchasing an additional 557,445 shares during the period.
 State Street Corp raised its holdings in shares of Duke Realty by 1.7% in the 2nd quarter.
 State Street Corp now owns 21,624,101 shares of the real estate investment trust’s stock valued at $1,023,901,000 after buying an additional 371,137 shares during the period.
 Invesco Ltd. raised its holdings in shares of Duke Realty by 11.8% in the 2nd quarter.
 Invesco Ltd. now owns 12,060,490 shares of the real estate investment trust’s stock valued at $571,064,000 after buying an additional 1,276,149 shares during the period.
 Geode Capital Management LLC raised its holdings in shares of Duke Realty by 3.5% in the 3rd quarter.
 Geode Capital Management LLC now owns 7,578,129 shares of the real estate investment trust’s stock valued at $361,915,000 after buying an additional 257,464 shares during the period.
 Finally, Boston Partners raised its holdings in shares of Duke Realty by 2.9% in the 3rd quarter.
 Boston Partners now owns 5,140,256 shares of the real estate investment trust’s stock valued at $246,101,000 after buying an additional 143,124 shares during the period.
 Institutional investors own 94.88% of the company’s stock.

 Several equities research analysts recently issued reports on DRE shares.
-Mizuho boosted their price objective on Duke Realty from $50.00 to $65.00 in a report on Thursday, January 13th.
 Truist Financial downgraded Duke Realty from a “buy” rating to a “hold” rating and set a $63.00 price objective on the stock. in a report on Tuesday, January 18th.
+Wells Fargo & Company downgraded Duke Realty from an “overweight” rating to an “equal weight” rating in a report on Tuesday, December 14th.
 Royal Bank of Canada upgraded Duke Realty from a “sector perform” rating to an “outperform” rating and boosted their price objective for the company from $55.00 to $65.00 in a report on Friday, November 19th.
 BMO Capital Markets cut Duke Realty from an “outperform” rating to a “market perform” rating and set a $68.00 target price for the company. in a research note on Friday, January 7th.
-Finally, Wells Fargo & Company cut Duke Realty from an “overweight” rating to an “equal weight” rating in a research note on Tuesday, December 14th.
+Finally, Raymond James boosted their target price on Duke Realty from $61.00 to $68.00 and gave the stock an “outperform” rating in a research note on Monday, January 10th.
 Six investment analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
 According to data from MarketBeat, Duke Realty presently has a consensus rating of “Hold” and an average price target of $59.91.

 Duke Realty (NYSE:DRE) last released its quarterly earnings data on Tuesday, January 25th.
 The real estate investment trust reported $0.27 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.20 by $0.07.
 Duke Realty had a return on equity of 16.67% and a net margin of 82.95%.
 During the same quarter in the previous year, the company posted $0.41 earnings per share.
 On average, equities research analysts predict that Duke Realty Co. will post 1.74 EPS for the current year.